 Keyword Information and Location Controls whether the RS-232 port will remain active even when communications are not taking place.
-DCOODD Boolean data type KS232Power Where to find: Settings Editor tab in Device Configuration Utility: Advanced RS232 Always On An array of three security codes.
+Note that if RS232Handshaking is enabled (handshaking buffer size is non-zero), that this setting must be set to Yes .
+RS232Power Boolean data type Where to find: Settings Editor tab in Device Configuration Utility: Advanced RS232 Always On RS-232 hardware handshaking timeout.
+Specifies the time (tens of ms) that the CR6 will wait between packets if CTS is not asserted.
+DC020T Numeric data type RS232Timeout Where to find: Settings Editor tab in Device Configuration Utility: Advanced RS232 Hardware Handshaking Timeout Security/1) An array of three security codes.
 A value of zero for a given level will grant access to that level's privileges for any given security code.
 For more information, see Datalogger security (p.
-85).
-Security(2) Numeric data type Security(3) Where to find: Settings Editor tab in Device Configuration Utility: Datalogger Security Level 1, 2, or 3 ServicesEnabled Discontinued; replaced by/aliased to HTTPEnabled, PingEnabled, TelnetEnabled.
+106).
+Security(1) Security(2) Numeric data type Security(3) Where to find: Settings Editor tab in Device Configuration Utility: Datalogger Security Level 1, 2, or 3 ServicesEnabled Discontinued; replaced by/aliased to HTTPEnabled, PingEnabled, TelnetEnabled.
 TCPClientConnections Discontinued; replaced by / aliased to PakBusTCPClients.

-TCPPort Discontinued; replaced by / aliased to PakBusPort.
+T Keyword Information and Location The maximum TCP segment size.
+This value represents the maximum TCP payload size.
+It is used to limit TCP packet size.
+A maximum TCP transmission unit (MTU) can be calculated by adding the IP Header size (20 bytes), the TCP Header size (20 bytes), and the payload size.
+TCP_MSS Numeric data type Where to find: Settings Editor tab in Device Configuration Utility: Network Services Ping Enabled TCPPort Discontinued; replaced by / aliased to PakBusPort.
 Enables (1) or disables (0) the Telnet service.
-Numeric data type TelnetEnabled Where to find: • Settings Editor tab in Device Configuration Utility: Network Ser-

-Keyword Information and Location

-TLSConnections This setting controls the number of concurrent TLS (secure or encrypted) client socket connections that the datalogger will be capable of handling at any given time.
+Numeric data type TelnetEnabled Where to find: Settings Editor tab in Device Configuration Utility: Network Services Telnet Enabled This setting controls the number of concurrent TLS (secure or encrypted) client socket connections that the datalogger will be capable of handling at any given time.
 This will affect FTPS and HTTPS services.
 This count will be increased by the number of DNP() instructions in the datalogger's program.

-This setting will control the amount of RAM that the datalogger will use for TLS connections.
+TLSConnections This setting will control the amount of RAM that the datalogger will use for TLS connections.
 For every connection, approximately 20KBytes of RAM will be required.
 This will affect the amount of memory available for program and data storage.
-Changing this setting will force the datalogger to recompile its program so that it can reallocate memory

-Numeric data type

-Where to find:

-Settings Editor tab in Device Configuration Utility: TLS Max TLS Server Connections
+Changing this setting will force the datalogger to recompile its program so that it can reallocate memory Numeric data type Where to find: Settings Editor tab in Device Configuration Utility: TLS Max TLS Server Connections

+Keyword Information and Location

 This setting specifies the password that will be used to decrypt the TLS Private Key setting.

-TICDessured String data type
+TLSPassword String data type

-TLSPassword Where to find:
+ILSPASSWOIU Where to find:

 Settings Editor tab in Device Configuration Utility: TLS Private Key Password (setup available over USB or RS-232 only)

 Reports the current status of the datalogger TLS network stack.

 String data type

 TLSStatus Read only

 Where to find:

 Settings Editor tab in Device Configuration Utility: TLS TLS Status

+Set to one if all broadcast IP packets should be filtered from IP interfaces.
+Do not set this if you use the IP discovery feature of the device configuration utility or of LoggerLink.
+If this is set, the datalogger will fail to respond to the broadcast requests.

+UDPBroadcastFilter Default = 0 .

+Numeric data type

+Where to find:

+Settings Editor tab in Device Configuration Utility: Advanced IP Broadcast Filtered